Keep Warm Fishing In The Winter

 A warm upper body will help keep the extremities (feet and hands) warmer too.

-Keeping your body warm when fishing in the winter requires special layering so I will tell you how I do it and what I wear.
+Keeping your body warm when fishing in very cold weather requires special layering so I will tell you how I do it and what I wear.

-Most wading jackets are not insulated so multiple layers of shirts and a hoodie sweater are required to keep you warm when fishing in the winter especially when the temperatures are well below freezing.
+Most wading jackets are not insulated so multiple layers of shirts and a hoodie sweater are required to keep you warm when when the temperatures are well below freezing.

-In extremely cold conditions I usually start with a good thin base layer full sleeve shirt like my Cabela’s E.C.W.C.S.
-Lightweight Base Layer shirt.
+In extremely cold conditions, I usually start with a good thin base layer full sleeve shirt like my Simms Men’s Lightweight Baselayer Top.

-Now I add a thermal hoodie sweatshirt like my Carhartt Heavyweight Hooded Sweatshirt from Bass Pro Shops.
+Now I add a thermal hoodie sweatshirt like my Simms Men’s Heavyweight Baselayer Hoody

 GUIDE TIP – Don’t let yourself sweat!
-Even with all the right layering, if you sweat you can still get cold.
+Even with all the right layering, if you sweat, you can still get cold because now you are wet.

 I will often slow down my pace and be conscious of my body heat.
 I may also even remove and carry my jacket or take brief rests to keep from sweating.

 Three hours into the trip while standing in ice-cold water and they are always happy I made them bring the sweater.
-I know better when fishing in the winter and I always tell them “if you have it you can always take it off, but if you don’t have it you may really need it and it won’t be there.”
+I know better and I always tell them, “If you have it, you can always take it off, but if you don’t have it, you may really need it and it won’t be there.”

 How To Keep Your Head Warm When Fishing In The Winter

-Keeping your head warm when winter fishing is important since they say a lot of your body’s heats escapes through your head.
+Keeping your head warm when winter fishing is important since they say a lot of your body’s heat escapes through your head.

 How to Keep The Ice Off Of Rod Guides